dibyendumajumdar/ravi/README.rst

 The type of a slice is the same as that of the underlying array - hence slices get the same optimized JIT operations for array access.

-Finally each slice holds an internal reference to the underlying array to ensure that the garbage collector does not reclaim the array while there are slices pointing to it.
+Each slice holds an internal reference to the underlying array to ensure that the garbage collector does not reclaim the array while there are slices pointing to it.

 For an example use of slices please see the `matmul1.ravi <https://github.com/dibyendumajumdar/ravi/blob/master/ravi-tests/matmul1.ravi>`_ benchmark program in the repository.
 Note that this feature is highly experimental and not very well tested.